This sensory oobleck for fall uses kitchen ingredients to make a perfect autumn play recipe for children who like to be hands-on!

 Just before we were ready to play I saw Still Playing School’s Taste Safe Apple Oobleck – they used cinnamon sticks in the oobleck which I thought was a great idea!
 So I added some cinnamon sticks and also some paper leaves for extra colour and texture.

-My mother and F played with oobleck for ages!
+F played with oobleck for ages!
 The cinnamon sticks were the perfect tool for pushing the oobleck (so it would crack and crumble before going liquid again) and also scooping it up to watch it drip back down again.
 The dye from the paper leaves leaked into the mixture but it didn’t matter at all!

 The oobleck looked almost as pretty when they had finished playing with it!